rbereziuk/taskly/README.md

 ## Bugs

-- [ ] on android, when I schedule notification after 10 sec, it continues repeating over and over again.
+- [x] on android, when I schedule notification after 10 sec, it continues repeating over and over again.
 On iOS on other hand works good but ignore `repeats: true` option
+    - Remove notification package

 ## Additional